 Sacred Art Workshop Iconography

-Grains of sand painting an Ocean of God: That’s What Icon Painting offers.
+Grains of sand painting an Ocean of God: That’s what Icon Painting Art retreats offer.

 Is there a fundamental relationship between what we cannot perceive and the material world we participate in?
 Most of us, have asked at least once, why are we here? what’s the point of being? and are we being what?
-I found a way to rest from my constant questioning mind through the painting of icons.
+I found a way to rest from my constant questioning mind through the Icon painting Art.

 Painting Icons is an organic and dynamic piece of tradition dating back 1,700 years, The practice of it has quietly endured through time and continues to speak to us across generations even today.
 As a contemporary iconographer, my physical, mental and spiritual strengths are reflected in the art form while my attention is tuned to an inner silence.
 It has proved to be a wonderful discipline, one I would like to share with others.

 I try to see beyond the paint while being inspired by the million year old dirt we paint with.
 I believe the earth was divinely created, not sure how or the details, but one thing is undeniable, the earth governs a wide array of infinite color and diverse forms.
 Our spiritual life is delightfully mirrored with equally vast, limitless expression.
 I am always astonished when the physical activity of painting with earth pigments releases image through the strokes and movements accomplished by my hand.
 The mind witnesses and suddenly realizes there is matter as a result of the activity.
 Gazing attentively at any square inch of the painting, mine or your own, you will find a world layered in meditation, color, mystery, time and space.